 Place explanatory matter in footnotes, not in the heading.
 Explain in footnotes all non-standard abbreviations.
 Obtain permission for all fully borrowed, adapted, and modified tables and provide a credit line in the footnote.
 For footnotes use the following symbols, in this sequence: *, †, ‡, §, ||, **, ††, ‡‡

-For digital photographs, the original digital camera files of resolution not less than 1200 x 2400 pixels (preferably of the tiff type) should be sent on a CD.
+For digital photographs, the original digital camera files of resolution not less than 1200 x 2400 pixels (preferably of the tiff type).
 If a figure has been published before, acknowledge the original source and submit written permission from the copyright holder to reproduce the material.
 A credit line should appear in the legend for such figures.
 The background should be neutral.
 Not distractive things should be in the picture.
 Show only the relevant portion of the clinical image by cropping it properly.

 All the histopathological images should be of a rectangular shape.
 Rounded images with dark corners are not acceptable.
 Always mention the correct magnification and stain.

 Type legends (maximum 20 words) for illustrations using double spacing.
 Use Arabic numerals for numbering illustrations.
 When symbols, arrows, numbers, or letters are used to identify parts of the illustrations, identify and explain each one clearly in the legend.
 For photomicrographs mention the scale and the method of staining.